softleader/jib-jvm-flags-extension-maven/README.md

 # Jib JVM Flags extension

-A [Jib](https://github.com/GoogleContainerTools/jib) extension that outputs the contents of the configured `jvmFlags` into `/app/jib-jvm-flags-file` file, allowing [custom entrypoint](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#custom-container-entrypoint) to still access the `jvmFlags`
+A [Jib](https://github.com/GoogleContainerTools/jib) extension outputs the configured `jvmFlags` into the `/app/jib-jvm-flags-file` file, allowing a [custom entrypoint](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#custom-container-entrypoint) to access these flags.

+When a custom entrypoint is used, Jib ignores the `jvmFlags` settings.
+This plugin allows the configured `jvmFlags` to still be accessed even in scenarios where a custom entrypoint is in use.

 > **Requires Java 11 or newer**